Page Reviewed / Updated - October 14, 2020

 If a walk in tub is purchased for medical safety reasons, it can be considered a medical expense.
 Therefore, the materials and the installation costs are tax deductible as a Medical and Dental Expense.
 If one is caring for an elderly parent in their home and they make a home modification that includes the addition of a walk in tub, the homeowner can claim the expense under the Dependent Care Tax Credit.
 Some states have their own version of this credit; click here to learn more.

 Walk in tubs, the most basic versions, can be purchased for between $2,000 - $5,000.
-However, the most basic versions often are not designed to accommodate individuals who predominately use wheelchairs and those who have difficulty transferring themselves.
+However, the most basic versions often are not designed to accommodate individuals who predominantly use wheelchairs and those who have difficulty transferring themselves.
 Wheelchair accessible walk in tubs are typically twice as expensive as the basic version; one should expect to pay between $5,000 - $10,000.
 There is a great deal of variance in the installation costs of walk in tubs, largely depending on one's existing bathroom design and if other changes are needed to accommodate for wheelchair access.
 The most basic installation can take only 4-8 hours of work, but rarely are the installations so cut and dry.
-There is tilework, plumbing, hot water heater, and old tub removal considerations, as well as the cost of labor in one’s local area (a plumber in New York may charge twice as much as one in West Virginia).
+There are tilework, plumbing, hot water heater, and old tub removal considerations.
+As well as the cost of labor in one’s local area (a plumber in New York may charge twice as much as one in West Virginia).
 One should expect to pay between $700 - $5,000 to have a tub installed.

 The easiest way to determine your costs is to get a free, non-binding installation quote.
 You can obtain multiple quotes from several local home modification professionals at no obligation by completing this short form.